Zygmunt Bauman: Career

 According to the Polish Institute of National Remembrance, from 1945 to 1953 Bauman was a political officer in the Internal Security Corps (KBW), a military intelligence unit formed to combat the Ukrainian Insurgent Army and the remnants of the Polish Home Army.
-However, the nature and extent of his collaboration remain unknown, as well as the exact circumstances under which it was terminated.
+However, the nature and extent of his involvement remain unknown, as well as the exact circumstances under which it was terminated.

 In an interview with The Guardian, Bauman confirmed he had been a committed Communist during and after World War II and had never made a secret of it.
 He admitted that joining the military intelligence service at age 19 was a mistake although he had a "dull" desk job and did not remember informing on anyone.

 While serving in the Internal Security Corps, Bauman first studied sociology at the Warsaw Academy of Political and Social Science.
 In 1953, Bauman, already in the rank of major, was suddenly dishonourably discharged, after his father had approached the Israeli embassy in Warsaw with a view to emigrating to Israel.
 As Bauman did not share his father's Zionist tendencies and was indeed strongly anti-Zionist, his dismissal caused a severe, though temporary estrangement from his father.
 During the period of unemployment that followed, he completed his M.A. and in 1954 became a lecturer at the University of Warsaw, where he remained until 1968.
+He prepared his PhD dissertation on the political doctrine of the Labour Party under the supervision of Julian Hochfeld, and defended it at the University of Warsaw in 1956.